sihyun-ahn/CS453-KGA/README.md

 #### GitHub Marketplace Models configuration

-If you are using a Codespace and have access to [GitHub Marketplace Models](https://github.com/marketplace/models), PromptPex will automatically use `gpt-4o` from the github marketplace.
+If you are using a Codespace and have access to [GitHub Marketplace Models](https://github.com/marketplace/models), PromptPex will automatically use `gpt-4o` and `gpt-35-turbo` from the github marketplace.

 #### Azure OpenAI + Microsoft Entra